Why would someone require this service?

-- The title document – this is proof of the seller’s ownership of the property.
+- The HM Land Registry title documents if the property is registered or other title documents if unregistered – this is proof of the seller’s ownership of the property.
 It will provide details of any restrictions which affect the property.
 It will also provide a site plan showing the extent of the property you are buying.

 - Fixtures and contents form – this refers to what “fittings” will be included in the sale price.
 “Fittings” are items which are attached to the property (either inside or outside) such as shrubbery planted in the garden or a fireplace fixed to a wall.

-We will also raise various enquiries regarding the property with the seller’s solicitors and report to you on the replies we receive.
+We will also raise various enquiries regarding the property with the seller’s solicitors and report to you on all the documents we receive.
 In addition we will undertake relevant searches of the property and again report to you on our findings.

 Prior to exchange of contracts you can still, for whatever reason, decide not to proceed on the purchase.
 If you choose not to proceed then your costs will be limited to those legal costs incurred at that time as well as any other costs you may have paid in relation to the proposed purchase, such as survey fees.

 Please note that once contracts are exchanged, if you fail to complete the purchase the contract will be breached and you will be liable to forfeit the deposit you paid on exchange of contracts (normally 10% of the purchase price of the property).
 There may well be other substantial damages payable in addition.

 For further general information regarding the sale and purchase process of residential properties please see our general guidance notes.

 How long is the legal process when buying a house?